This cartoon by Hilary Price really gets it:

 But it also suggests something more: how deeply our hominid ancestors needed to see each other – and something else significant, too:

-How our evolution sets limits for our architecture today.
+How our evolution sets parameters for architecture today.

 If we want to create buildings that last and places people want to be, and feel at their best around, the structures need to suggest people too, or put another way, be easy to anthropomorphize.
 Otherwise our brain won’t easily build a relationship with them.
 It can’t.
 Mother Nature, inherently conservative, has not wired us to let that happen.